 - Tim Ho Wan (Chatswood, Sydney CBD) – Originally from Hong Kong, Tim Ho Wan was a hole-in-the-wall that shot to fame some years ago as the world’s cheapest Michelin-starred restaurant.
 Their prawn dumplings and siu mai are awesome, along with their famous baked pork bun.

 - Taste of Shanghai (Eastwood and other locations) – One of the offenders of going up market and expanding all over Sydney. 😩 But still a perfectly respectable place to get a dumpling fix.
 Try the dumplings in chilli oil, and the Xiao Long Bau (soup inside dumplings).
 The Eastwood and Ashfield ones are my favourite locations.

 LIFE OF DOZER

-Being put to work – random selection of the winner of the Japanese Knife Giveaway.
+Being put to work – random selection of the winner of the Knife Giveaway.
 Great job Dozer!